AmaniDababneh/Export-Operations-Dashboard/README.md

 ---

+## 🖼️ Dashboard Snapshot

+![Dashboard](dashboard.png)

+---
 ## 💡 Recommendations
 - Prioritize automation or follow-up reminders for MSC.
 - Monitor weekly metrics to track improvements.
 - Share this dashboard with dispatch and billing teams to align actions.

----

-## 🖼️ Dashboard Snapshot

-![Dashboard](dashboard.png)

----

-## 🧠 Skills Demonstrated
-- Excel dashboarding
-- Pivot Table analysis
-- Business communication through data storytelling